edamametechnologies/edamame_posture_action/README.md

 - dump_sessions_log: Dump sessions log (default: false)
 - wait: Wait for a while for access to be granted (default: false)
 - wait_for_https: Wait for https access to the repo be granted (default: false)
-- wait_for_api: Wait for API access to be granted (default: true)
+- wait_for_api: Wait for API access to be granted (default: false)
-- wait_for_repo: Wait for access to the repo through the git CLI to be granted (default: false)
+- checkout: Checkout the repo through the git CLI (default: false)
 - token: GitHub token to check access to the repo through the git CLI (default: ${{ github.token }})

 ## Steps